Florida sheriff getting 6 tips a day in 1997 'Tiger King' disappearance - KVIA

 He also posted a new call for information on his personal Twitter account.

+At the time, they did not have GPS or mobile phones that might have helped locate Lewis, Chronister said.

+Investigators have entered DNA samples from Lewis’ relatives into law enforcement databases in hopes of finding a match, he said.

-Oklahoma zoo owner “Joe Exotic,” who’s serving a 22-year prison sentence for his role in the Baskin murder-for-hire plot and other charges has repeatedly accused Baskin of killing her husband and feeding his body to the tigers at her animal rescue center.
+Oklahoma zoo owner “Joe Exotic” (Joseph Allen Maldonado-Passage), serving a 22-year prison sentence for his role in the Baskin murder-for-hire plot and other charges, has repeatedly accused Baskin of killing her husband and feeding his body to the tigers at her animal rescue center.

+He claimed that a septic tank on the Big Cat Rescue property might hold evidence.

+Chronister said the septic tank wasn’t even there at the time that Lewis disappeared.

 “Like any case at the Hillsborough County Sheriff’s Office we want to bring closure to the families involved and the community.
 We are seeing greater interest in this case thanks to Tiger King and we encourage anyone who knows something to call 813-247-8200,” Chronister said.